brianhouse/art_and_code/units/1_coordinates/lecture.md

   <img src="code/canvas_3.png" width=500 /><br />
 </p>

-Processing provides several shapes that all work similarly, though they are all different: each one is a function that takes a series of parameters that provide the necessary information for the computer to draw that particular shape.
+Processing provides several shapes that all work similarly, though they are all different: each one is a function that takes a series of arguments that provide the necessary information for the computer to draw that particular shape.

 ```py
 size(640, 480)              # width, height